purdyjen/jwd-final-project/task-4/README.md

 ### Step 3: Adding A New Task Programmatically

-In this step, we'll add a method to the `TaskManager` class that will allow us to add tasks to it's `tasks` property.
+In this step, we'll add a method to the `TaskManager` class that will allow us to add tasks to its `tasks` property.

 As part of this process, we're going to create a unique `id` for each task.